 Facts about Giant Hornets

 This species is the only true hornet in the United States.
-Sometimes called giant hornets, these insects grow to about an inch in length.
+Sometimes called giant hornets, European hornets grow to about an inch in length.
 The stinging pests nest in wall voids, attics, and tree cavities, which often brings them in close contact with people.

-Bald-faced hornets are actually a social type of yellow jacket.
+Bald-faced hornets are a social type of yellow jacket.
 As such, their nesting habits differ from those of the European hornet.
-Their hives resemble oversized footballs, which the pests attach to roof eaves, inside large tree holes or on exposed tree branches.
+Their hives resemble oversized footballs, which the pests attach to roof eaves, inside large tree holes, or on exposed tree branches.

-Although not as large as an Asian giant hornet or even a European hornet, this species reaches about 2/3 of an inch long.
-Other types of yellow jackets in the U.S. rarely exceed a half inch in length.
+Although not as large as a northern giant hornet or even a European hornet, this species reaches about 2/3 of an inch long.
+Other types of yellow jackets in the U.S. rarely exceed a half-inch in length.

-At 1 and 1/3 inches long, Asian giant hornets are the largest hornet species in the world and are found in Japan, China and several other Asian countries.
+At 1 and 1/3 inches long, northern giant hornets are the largest hornet species in the world and are found in Japan, China and several other Asian countries.
 They attack bee nests, often devastating colonies.
-Also, for stinging insects, Asian giant hornets cause a higher than average number of human deaths when victims are stung repeatedly by hornets that are defending their colony.
+Also, for stinging insects, northern giant hornets cause a higher than average number of human deaths when victims are stung repeatedly by hornets that are defending their colony.

-Sightings of the Asian giant hornet in the U.S. have created quite a stir, but these accounts are cases of mistaken identity.
-Those reporting Asian giant hornets in North America are most likely seeing bald-faced and European hornets or cicada killer wasps.
+Sightings of the northern giant hornet in the U.S. have created quite a stir, but these accounts are cases of mistaken identity.
+Those reporting northern giant hornets in North America are most likely seeing bald-faced and European hornets or cicada killer wasps.